Gorguts

 “I’m not a particularly skilled musician myself, and I won’t pretend for a second that I could play anything that Widow’s Peak does on this technical extravaganza of groovy and deathy leanings.
 Fitting for fret-melting of this caliber, this Canadian outfit has enlisted the engineering talents of Colin Marston (Krallice, Dysrhythmia, many technical credits).”
 Peak tech-freakouts.

-Serpent of Old – Ensemble Under a Dark Sun Review
+Serpent of Old – Ensemble Under the Dark Sun Review

-Serpent of Old – Ensemble Under a Dark Sun Review
+Serpent of Old – Ensemble Under the Dark Sun Review

 SARMAT – Determined to Strike Review